 Lowers blood pressure

-How does forest bathing reduce stress?
+How does forest bathing reduce stress and anxiety?

 On a forest bathing walk, Liz offers a series of invitations that are designed to support sensory connection to the natural environment.
 An example invitation is: